-The monsoon has finally gained momentum across RAJASTHAN, bringing intense rainfall and thunderstorms to several regions.
+The monsoon has finally gained momentum across Rajasthan, bringing intense rainfall and thunderstorms to several regions.
 As heavy showers continue to lash the state, many areas are now facing flood-like conditions, creating concerns for both residents and farmers.
 The widespread rainfall, while offering relief from the heat, has also led to rising river levels and damage to infrastructure.

 In a tragic incident, a 70-year-old wall collapsed due to rain in Mangrol, claiming the life of a child and injuring another.
 With more heavy rainfall expected, the India Meteorological Department (IMD) has issued alerts for 28 districts, urging citizens to remain vigilant — especially in light of the risk of lightning strikes.